Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 Plans and Getaways

-Meet Rocío, Eduardo, and their dog Cuzco.
-If you're reading this, it's because they love traveling everywhere with their furry friend.
+We introduce you to Rocío, Eduardo, and their dog Cuzco.
+And if you are reading these lines, it is because they love to travel with their furry companion everywhere.
 The three of them live and travel in a camper van.
-As they travel through different countries, they share all their adventures through their project Sin Código Postal (No Postal Code).
+As they travel through different countries, they share all their adventures through their project Sin Código Postal.

-Through their website and social media @sincodigopostal they explain how to convert a van into a camper (like the one they live in), provide lots of guides and travel itineraries, explain how to achieve this lifestyle and, of course, how to include our faithful four-legged companion in all these plans.
+Through their website and social media @sincodigopostal, they explain how to convert a van (like the one they live in), a lot of travel guides and itineraries, how to achieve this lifestyle, and of course, in all these plans, how to always count on our faithful four-legged companion.

-If you've ever thought about traveling in a van with your dog and venturing out to explore the world on wheels, take note of our colleagues' advice:
+If you've ever considered traveling in a van with your dog and venturing to explore the world on wheels, take note of our friends' tips:

 TRAVELING WITH A DOG IN A CAMPER

-Whether you want to rent a van or motorhome for a vacation or take the plunge and move into a camper, you've come to the right place!
+Whether you want to rent a van or motorhome for a vacation or take a leap of faith and switch to living in a camper, you're in the right place!

-SAFETY AND COMFORT FOR DOGS IN A VAN OR MOTORHOME
+SAFETY AND COMFORT OF DOGS IN A VAN OR MOTORHOME

-The first question that comes to mind when traveling with our dog is how they can ride as a passenger comfortably but safely at the same time.
+The first question that comes to mind when hitting the road with our dog is how they can travel as a passenger comfortably yet safely.

-There are many ways to achieve both of these things, and although they vary slightly depending on whether the vehicle is yours or not, both are easy to do.
+There are many ways that meet both characteristics, and although they vary a bit depending on whether the vehicle is yours or not, both are easy to implement.

-If the vehicle is rented (don't worry about this point, as many motorhome and van rental companies understand how important it is for us to travel with our pets and allow dogs in their rental vehicle fleet), the simplest solution is to purchase a harness and a seat belt.
+If the vehicle is rented (don't worry about this, as many motorhome or van rental companies already understand the importance of traveling with our pet and allow dogs in their rental fleet), the simplest solution is to get a harness on one hand and a seatbelt on the other.

 The latter can be hooked onto the rear seat belt to secure your pet.
 Place a soft bed inside to minimize vibration from the moving vehicle and your pet will be comfortable and safe.
 If you don't have rear seats, the most comfortable and safest option would be a carrier (there are many styles, both fixed and foldable), and again, don't forget the bed.